Rep. Karen Bass made it official Monday, announcing her candidacy for mayor of Los Angeles in 2022.

 Bass joins a field of high-profile officials seeking to succeed Mayor Eric Garcetti, who is barred for running for re-election because of term limits.

-City Councilmen Joe Buscaino and Kevin de León, City Attorney Mike Feuer, Central City Association of Los Angeles President and CEO Jessica Lall and businessman Mel Wilson have all announced their mayoral candidacies.
+Bass’ focus on homelessness echoes the rest of the 2022 mayoral election’s high-profile candidates, who include City Councilmen Joe Buscaino and Kevin de León, City Attorney Mike Feuer, Central City Association of Los Angeles President and CEO Jessica Lall and businessman Mel Wilson.

 Garcetti, who is expected to leave office early pending the U.S. Senate’s confirmation of his appointment to ambassador of India, said at an unrelated news conference Monday: